-In mild cases with no complicating factors such as infections, treatment usually consists of daily cleaning of the vulva.
-This can be done with an unscented baby wipe or an alcohol-free ear cleaning solution.
+In mild cases of puppy vaginitis with no complicating factors such as an underlying infection, treatment usually consists of daily cleaning of the vulva until the puppy outgrows the condition.
+This can be done with an unscented baby wipe or a gentle antibacterial soap.
 The goal is to keep the area clean and alleviate any irritation from the discharge.

 If your vet is concerned about a bacterial infection, your puppy will need to take an antibiotic until the infection is gone.
 And if your dog has a structural abnormality, it is possible that surgery will be required to correct the problem.
 Often, as the puppy grows, these structural problems will resolve, however.

 The vast majority of puppies with vaginitis will outgrow the condition as they mature and will have no further problems.
 Keeping the area clean and dry will help keep your pet more comfortable during this time.
 For puppies with structural problems that do not correct themselves as the dog matures, however, it is possible that surgery will be required.

 Spaying your puppy once it is old enough can help ward off puppy vaginitis.
 Keeping the vulva and vagina clean and dry in dogs too young for spay surgery will help prevent the itch and burn of vaginitis, but it is not always possible to prevent this mild but annoying condition entirely.